-The topics covered in the Japanese courses teach you how to say basic phrases such as telling time or the seasons.
-The more advanced lessons deal with abstract topics, such as space and time, the online world, heightened senses, etc. Therefore, you’ll be ready to participate in different conversations.
+The topics covered in the Japanese courses teach you to say basic phrases such as telling time or the seasons.
+The more advanced lessons deal with abstract issues, such as space and time, the online world, heightened senses, etc. Therefore, you’ll be ready to participate in different conversations.

 Memrise Chinese Review

-Due to the large number of Chinese characters, Memrise courses will teach you a sufficient number of them to be able to form sentences in Chinese.
-For the same reason, the courses consist of more levels than some other languages.
-The Chinese 3, for example, has as many as 87 levels.
+Due to a large number of Chinese characters, Memrise courses will teach you a sufficient number of them to be able to form sentences in Chinese.
+For the same reason, the courses have more levels than some other languages.

 This continuous lesson flow keeps you engaged while revising what you’ve learned so far.
 More than 10,000 video clips show you how Chinese native speakers communicate in everyday life.
 Also, you’ll learn how to get around and order food in a restaurant.

 The French language course consists of seven Memrise modals and numerous community-created courses.
 They will help you fuel your vocabulary with commonly used words.
 As you progress, you become more capable of ordering a crème brûlée or telling your doctor how you feel.